Skip to Content

 Saffron mixture poured over the cooked rice.

-Step 6: Remove the rice from heat and layer the tabs of butter overtop the rice.
-Cover with the lid and set it aside to steam for 5 minutes before serving.
+Step 6: Remove the rice from heat and top it with tabs of butter.
+Cover with the lid and set it aside for 5 minutes.
+Use a fork to fluff the rice, and enjoy!

 Butter infusing with the saffron rice.